hsiangyuwen/LeetCode-Algorithm/Array/---1 Two Sum.md

     for i in range(len(nums)):
         index = hashmap.get(target - nums[i], None)
-        if index is not None and index != i: return [index, i]
+        if index is not None:
+            return [index, i]

         hashmap[nums[i]] = i